jundi69/pccl/docs/md/3_CoreConcepts_and_Architecture.md

 The peers then establish these connections and send a confirmation back to the master.
 The master then transitions newcomers to `PEER_ACCEPTED` and returns their connection state to `IDLE`.
 P2P connection establishment may also fail, in which case the only legal action for clients is to retry the connection establishment, potentially with a different set of peers, if e.g. a peer has disconnected/has been kicked from the run due to a failure or unexpected/malicious behavior.

 ### One Operation at a Time (Per Group)
-Because each phase (accept peers, optimize topology, sync shared state, run All-Reduce) requires all accepted peers in that group to do the same action, multiple distinct operations can’t truly run in parallel.
+Because each phase (update topology, optimize topology, sync shared state, run collective operations) requires all accepted peers in that group to do the same action, multiple distinct operations can’t truly run in parallel.